 Yes, whiskers can help communicate your cat’s mood.
-For example, if a cat is excited or curious about something, it will often extend its whiskers forward to better sense the situation.
-This helps other animals know how it is feeling and respond accordingly.
+For example, if a cat is excited or curious about something, they will often extend their whiskers forward to better sense the situation.
+This helps other animals know how they are feeling and respond accordingly.

 If your cat is tired, anxious, or stressed, the whiskers will be pulled back against the face.
 This is a sign that your cat needs time to relax and unwind.
-Be sure to give it the attention and care it needs in these moments.
+Be sure to give them the attention and care they need in these moments.

-So yes, every cat does indeed have carpal whiskers, and they play a crucial role in helping the feline navigate its environment.
-If you want your cat to live an abundant and complete life, be sure to take good care of its whiskers and keep them free from damage or excessive trimming.
+So yes, every cat does indeed have carpal whiskers, and they play a crucial role in helping the feline navigate their environment.
+If you want your cat to live an abundant and complete life, be sure to take good care of their whiskers and keep them free from damage or excessive trimming.

 Featured Image Credit: Maliflower73, Shutterstock